Watts, Los Angeles: Joining Los Angeles

 In a special election on April 2, 1926, Watts residents decided to enter Los Angeles by a vote of 1,338 to 535.
 It was the heaviest vote ever in Watts, with 1,933 voters at the polls of the 2,513 registered.
 Thus 23,000 more people were added to Los Angeles when the decision was put into effect on June 1 of that year.
 Mayor L.A.
 Edwards of Watts led the fight for consolidation with Los Angeles.
 Opposed were the Watts Chamber of Commerce, the Farmers and Merchants Bank, the Taxpayers League, the Ku Klux Klan and the Watts Welfare League.
 Edwards was re-elected to the outgoing Watts Board of Trustees, the other winners being William Booth, Robert Rhoads and James West.

 Watts did not become predominantly black until the 1940s.
 Before then, there were some African American residents, many of whom were Pullman car porters and cooks.
 Schoolroom photos from 1909 and 1911 show only two or three black faces among the 30 or so children pictured.
 By 1914, a black realtor, Charles C. Leake, was doing business in the area.
 Racially restrictive covenants prevented blacks from living in any other neighborhoods outside of Central Avenue District and Watts.

 World War II brought the Second Great Migration, tens of thousands of African American migrants, mostly from Louisiana, Mississippi, Arkansas and Texas, who left segregated Southern states in search of better opportunities in California.
-During World War II, the city built several large housing projects (including Nickerson Gardens, Jordan Downs and Imperial Courts) for the thousands of new workers in war industries.
+During World War II, the city built several large housing projects (including Jordan Downs and Imperial Courts) for the thousands of new workers in war industries.
 By the early 1960s, these projects had become nearly 100 percent black, as whites moved on to new suburbs outside the central city.
 As industrial jobs disappeared from the area, the projects housed many more poor families than they had traditionally.
+Passenger rail service on the Long Beach Line was shut down in 1961, severing the area's primary transportation link to jobs and services in the greater region.